-The REDD+ Mechanism offers the only globally agreed standard, superior to other carbon market standards, such as Verra, Gold Standard, Plan Vivo, or American Carbon Registry.
+The REDD+ Mechanism offers the only globally agreed standard to other carbon market standards, such as Verra, Gold Standard, Plan Vivo, or American Carbon Registry.
 The standards for the REDD+ Mechanism were designed and approved using normal UNFCCC processes and procedures.
 At the COP's request, the guidance, modalities, and procedures for measurement, reporting, and verification (MRV) under the REDD+ Mechanism were developed by the two Subsidiary Bodies of the UNFCCC (SBSTA and the Subsidiary Body for Implementation [SBI]) and ad hoc working groups.
 These groups rely on guidance and guidelines from the IPCC.
 The COP then meets to approve - or not - these recommendations.

 REDD+ was designed as an emissions crediting standard to be used for national programs.
-Individual REDD+ projects are wrongly labeled when they call themselves REDD+, as this infers that they are somehow compliant with the Paris Agreement, which they are not.